freenas/freenas-docs/userguide/storage.rst

 replication.

-:ref:`SSH` must be able to connect from the source system to the target system with an encryption key.
-This can be tested from :ref:`Shell` by making an :ref:`SSH` connection from the source system to the target system.
+:ref:`SSH` must be able to connect from the source system to the destination system with an encryption key.
+This can be tested from :ref:`Shell` by making an :ref:`SSH` connection from the source system to the destination system.
 From the previous example, this is a connection from *Alpha* to *Beta* at *10.0.0.118*.
 Start the :ref:`Shell` on the source machine (*Alpha*), then enter this command: